Finance & Economics

 Utah Valley State College, Heber and Orem, Utah

 Tenured college business professor.
-Specializing in Operations Research, and focusing on Operations Management, Business Mathematics, Economics, and Statistics instruction.
+Specializing in Operations Research, and focusing on Operations Management, Business Mathematics, Finance, Economics, and Statistics instruction.
 Research is primarily in leadership and emerging operations problems related to electric utilities, including distributed generation, transmission, optimization, load following, decision making, hedging, risk management, etc. Also doing research with online teaching of quantitative subjects and intuition development in students.
 Developed online Operations Management class (MGMT 3450), and both online and hybrid Business Calculus courses (MGMT 2240).

 Heavily involved in the development and construction of the new Wasatch Campus of UVU, including scheduling of classes and instructors, hiring instructors (70 at any given time) and other personnel, building a four year business curriculum, and coordination of new infrastructure needed to build anew campus.
 Intimately involved in establishing water, sewer, road, data, and electrical infrastructure for new campus.
 First full time business instructor at the Wasatch Campus, teaching a wide array of business classes.